charto/nbind/README.md

   Normally anything in JavaScript can be converted to `number`, `string` or `boolean` when expected by a C++ function.
   This policy requires passing the exact JavaScript type instead.

-Policies are listed after the method or function names, for example:
+Type conversion policies are listed after the method or function names, for example:

 ```C++
 NBIND_CLASS(Reference) {